hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 !!!
 Info

-In this case all the internal references (`id/for/aria-describedby`) between the different parts of the field are still automatically generated and will use the custom ID provided.
+In this case, all the internal references (`id/for/aria-describedby`) between the different parts of the field are still automatically generated and will use the custom ID provided.
 !!!

 ```handlebars